notangelmario/notangelmario/pages/programming.md

 # Programming

-Ever since I was little, I was attracted to coding.
+Ever since I was little, I was attracted to programming.
 There is just something that makes me happy when I create something.